kmenzli/sphinx-poc/docs/Chat.rst

 2. Drag and drop the file into the **DROP YOUR FILE HERE** area, or click Select Manually to select a file from your computer.

-3. The uploaded file is displayed on the discussion area prefixed with
+3. The uploaded file is displayed on the discussion area.
-|image72| icon.

 |image73|